Atria Management Company: 2020s

-In October 2022, it was announced that Glennis Solutions would combine with two other companies, Enquire and Sherpa, to create a comprehensive software platform for the senior living industry.
+In October 2022, it was announced that Glennis Solutions would combine with two other companies, Enquire and Sherpa, to create a comprehensive software platform for the senior living industry called Aline.
 The move fulfilled Atria's intentions for Glennis to be a completely independent business serving industry operators with a full suite of business applications.
 The combined company will reportedly serve more than 50 of the largest 150 senior housing operators, and more than 800 customers in total, representing 5,700 communities across the senior living, post-acute and home care sectors.

 In 2023, 49 Atria communities received the Caring Star Award from senior living industry referral website Caring.com, leading senior living providers in the number selected.

 In March 2024, Holly Belter-Chesser assumed the role of Atria's CEO.